I hope you all are having a great summer and getting outside to enjoy the beautiful nature creator has provided us.

 I am a registered member of the Chickasaw Nation, an award-winning storyteller, artist, and a founding member of Hithla, a dance troupe practicing Southeastern traditional stomp dance.
 I perform in my regalia and explain why we wear what we wear and share some of our stories, language, history, and culture.
 I can create a program that fits any age group and any theme.
-I have the best job in the world getting to share my stories and culture with the best people, festivals, universities, corporation, and museums.
+I have the best job in the world, getting to share my stories and culture with the best people, festivals, universities, corporations, and museums.

 The super-talented Mantageri illustrated one of the stories I told at the Smithsonian’s 2024 Folklife Festival, Baby Rattlesnake, check it out!
 AND, the one and only Lauren Hogg wrote a fantastic article about me and my craft “Storytelling, Like Language, Is Alive”: How Amy Bruton Bluemel Protects Her History.
 Please take a few minutes to read it.